Electrical Services Offered

 Small Jobs Electric ® provides quality solar installations for your home or business.
 Call (813) 968-5856 or (727) 447-1978 today to find out how installing solar energy can reduce and/or eliminate your power bills!
 Read more…

 We install many chandeliers, and partner with companies such as Aladdin Light Lifts and Murano.
 We are professional installers, and receive recommendations from other companies because we have the experience and knowledge necessary to properly install your chandelier or light lift.
 Read More…

 With gas prices seemingly on the rise, and the survival of our planets valuable resources always a hot topic, many people have chosen to make the move to electric cars.
 With these types of cars, consumers need a way to not only charge them, but for this to be done safe to ensure the proper operation of your vehicle.
 Read more…

 Electrical Panels and Upgrades

 You can call our office and speak with a live person, not an answering machine.
-We know that it is never a convenient time for an electrical emergency to occur, so we strive to assist you as fast and efficiently as
+We know that it is never a convenient time for an electrical emergency to occur, because of this we strive to assist you as fast, and efficiently as possible!

 Please contact us today, for further information about how we can assist you.